isomerpages/mlaw-corp/news/speeches/_posts/2014-08-14-Speech-by-Senior-Minister-of-State-for-Law-Ms-Indranee-Rajah-at-NUS-Centre-for-Law-&-Business-Conference-on-Framing-Intellectual-Property-Law-in-the-21st-Century.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law Ms Indranee Rajah at NUS Centre for Law & Business Conference on Framing Intellectual Property Law in the 21st Century
+title: 'Speech by Senior Minister of State for Law Ms Indranee Rajah at NUS Centre for Law & Business Conference on Framing Intellectual Property Law in the 21st Century'
 permalink: /news/speeches/speech-by-sms-conference-on-Framing-Intellectual-Property-Law-in-21st-Century
 breadcrumb: Speeches
-collection_name: news

 ---

 14 Aug 2014 Posted in [Speeches](/news/speeches)